MajorZiploc/tooling_notes/art/blender/notes.md

     ex: under head next to neck should be part of main_texture not face_texture resize any geometry that isnt needed to be smaller and size up any geometry that needs more detail
+    TODO: look into an automatic way of achieving this or something close enough to this
+    GOOD_ENOUGH:
+      deselect faces that need way less pixels before smart uv unwrap then manual unwrap them
-    TODO: look into an automatic way of achieving this or something close enough to this smart UV unwrap -- Object Mode: select all meshs -> Edit Mode: deselect then select all -> U -> smart UV unwrap good starting point:
+      this work flow should be limited to a small time box of around 5-15 mins to get the most bang for buck smart UV unwrap -- Object Mode: select all meshs -> Edit Mode: deselect then select all -> U -> smart UV unwrap good starting point:
   Rotation Method: Axis-aligned (Horizontally)